Moesif/moesifdjangoexample/readme.md

 # Moesif Django Example

-Django is a web application framework that many developers to serve APIs.
+Django is a web application framework that many developers use to serve APIs.

 [Moesif](https://www.moesif.com) is an API analytics and monitoring platform. [moesifdjango](https://github.com/Moesif/moesifdjango) is a middleware that makes integration with Moesif easy for Django based applications.